 Earlier, data showed gross domestic product expanded at a 0.1 percent annual rate in the first quarter, the slowest since the fourth quarter of 2012, as exports and inventories weighed, but activity already appears to be bouncing back.

-Twitter shares fell 10.1 percent to $38.28 and hit a record low intraday level at $37.25, a day after it posted lackluster user and usage growth for the second consecutive quarter.
-(Additional reporting by Ryan Vlastelica; Editing by Bernadette Baum and Nick Zieminski)
+Twitter shares fell 10.1 percent to $38.28 and hit a record intraday low of $37.25, a day after posting lackluster user and usage growth for the second consecutive quarter.
+(Editing by Bernadette Baum and Nick Zieminski)